vosjo/AOTS/README.md

 ### 2. Create the virtual environment

-Create a new virtual python environment for BiMoT and activate it
+Create a new virtual python environment for AOTS and activate it
 ```
-virtualenv bimotenv
+virtualenv aotsenv
-source bimotenv/bin/activate
+source aotsenv/bin/activate
 ```

 if this fails with an error similar to: Error: unsupported locale setting